Scholarships and Awards

 Applicants for any of these scholarships should submit a single application to the Department Coordinator, Kaz Mogi (MHB-917).
 Applications should include the following three items:

 - The Scholarship Application form (click here to download form).

 - A cover letter that briefly summarizes why the applicant deserves this scholarship.
 For instance, one might mention special accomplishments such as activity or leadership in organizations, community involvement, academic research, other honors or awards, etc. One might also mention any plans for further study or career after degree objectives are completed, or special financial need.

-Note: If there are insufficient numbers of qualified applications, funds will be held for scholarships in a subsequent semester.
+Note: If there are insufficient numbers of qualified applications, funds may be held for scholarships in a subsequent semester.
 The Department of Philosophy reserves the right not to award any/all the scholarships available in a given year.